Stenerson/PagingViewContainer/README.md

 PagingViewContainer
 ===================

-UIView based container allows you to scroll through multiple UIViews
+UIView based container allows you to scroll through multiple UIViews using either a UIScrollView (like the Stocks app) or a less traditional method using UIViews and animation.

-Add PVCContainer.h and PVCContainer.m to your project and initialize like this:
+To use add PVCContainer.h and PVCContainer.m to your project and initialize like this:

+    // Animation method
     NSArray *views = [NSArray arrayWithObjects:
                       //newViewWithTitle just creates a simple UIView with a label [self newViewWithTitle:@"One"]